pokt-network/poktroll/docusaurus/docs/actors/supplier.md

 ## Overview

-An `Supplier` is responsible for staking POKT in order to consume and pay for services available on Pocket Network as a function of volume and time.
+An `Supplier` is responsible for staking POKT in order to earn in exchange for providing services as a function of volume and time.

 ## Schema